 Welcome back to my “FODMAP Explained” Series!
-This is a set of articles dedicated to explaining the acronym FODMAP and giving practical tips to avoid symptoms while including as wide a variety of foods as possible.
+This is a set of articles I have dedicated to explaining the acronym FODMAP and giving practical tips to avoid symptoms while including as wide a variety of foods as possible.
+In this blog post, I will explain the letter “D” in the acronym FODMAP, which stands for disaccharides (two-sugar units), and more specifically, lactose.

 Lactose in the low FODMAP Diet

 Lactose is found in milk and other dairy products.
 One common misconception is that the low FODMAP diet is a lactose-free or dairy-free diet.
-It is a low lactose diet and you can still include a few low-lactose or lactose-free dairy products.
-Even people who are lactose intolerant can tolerate a few grams of lactose without having symptoms.
+It is not!
+This is a low-lactose diet, which means that you can still include a few low-lactose dairy products.
+Interestingly, even people who are lactose intolerant can tolerate a few grams of lactose without having symptoms.
 You will need to find your personal tolerance level.

-Including a few dairy products while following a low FODMAP diet gives you more variety and makes it easier to get enough calcium – although as I have written before, it is not necessary, as there are many alternate sources of calcium, such as fortified non-dairy milks, legumes, some vegetables and some nuts and seeds.
+Indeed, including a few dairy products while following a low FODMAP diet gives you more variety and makes it easier to get enough calcium Nonetheless, if you are a vegan or are allergic to dairy, there are many alternate sources of calcium, such as fortified non-dairy milk, legumes, some vegetables, and some nuts and seeds.

 Bottom line: what can you eat?

-During the strict elimination phase of the low FODMAP diet, you will need to avoid high-lactose products such as milk, regular yogurt, kefir and ice cream.
-You will be able to enjoy low-lactose or lactose-free dairy products such as:
+In conclusion, during the strict elimination phase of the low FODMAP diet, you will need to avoid high-lactose products such as milk, yogurt, kefir, and ice cream.
+But you will be able to enjoy low-lactose or lactose-free dairy products such as:

-After testing their tolerance to lactose during the re-challenge phase, many people find they can tolerate lactose, or tolerate it in small portions, and can re-introduce it into their diet long term.
-If you cannot, you will need to avoid it and make sure you include other calcium-rich foods.
-Even so, you are encouraged to re-test your tolerance every 3-6 months, as symptoms wax and wane and are also related to stress levels, which may change overtime.
+After testing their tolerance to lactose during the reintroduction phase, many people find they can tolerate lactose, or tolerate it in small portions, and can reintroduce it into their diet.
+If you can’t tolerate lactose, you will need to avoid it and make sure you include other calcium-rich foods.
+Alternatively, you can use a lactase enzyme when eating foods high in lactose.